sanskrit/raw_etexts_english/blogs/manasataramgini/2005-02-19_the-primal-shrine-of-vighnadeva.md

 +++
-title = "The primal shrine ofxa0vighnadeva"
+title = "The primal shrine of vighnadeva"

 +++
 We pay obscience to the terrible medholka, who is surrounded by the